 If you’ve ever owned a cat, you’ve probably noticed that they sometimes thump their tail while lying down.
-Usually, this is nothing to be concerned with, as cats can “wag” their tails while lying down for various reasons.
+Usually, this is nothing to be concerned with, as cats do “wag” their tails while lying down for various reasons.
 However, you still might be wondering why your cat is thumping its tail.
 Just what does it mean?
 Let’s take a look at a few potential reasons behind this behavior.

 The 6 Reasons Why Cats Thump Their Tails When Lying Down